Stellate Ganglion Block (SGB)

-It is a two-way street that connects the sympathetic nervous system in the body to the brain.
+The funnel is a two-way street that connects the sympathetic nervous system in the brain to the rest of the body.
 When your brain perceives a threat (a lion in your car), it shoots impulses to your heart to beat faster and harder, and your lungs to breathe deeper, and your muscles to tense up and get ready to act.

 All of this happens without thinking.
 It’s a primitive, but effective mechanism that helps you respond to the threat as quickly as possible (and get out of the car!)

 Then, when the threat is over, the body relaxes, and the sympathetic output returns to normal.

 In people with PTSD, and possibly some people with anxiety syndromes, the sympathetic response gets stuck in the ‘on’ position.